maxkueng/PSR-B1919-21/README.md

 full piece.
 The generator will create several STL files to print all the parts in batches.

-Ready-made STl files are available on Thingiverse:
+Ready-made STL files are available on Thingiverse:
 https://www.thingiverse.com/thing:5181661

 ![](images/photo1.jpg)